rvarki/RLZ/README.md

 4. Write all (pos, len) pairs sequentially to a file.
 This constitutes the RLZ parse.

 > [!NOTE]
-> The RLZ parse is in reference to the reference file.
+> The RLZ parse is computed with respect to the reference file.

 ## Prerequisites